chochinlu/encode_ai_bootcamp_week_1_homework/readme.md

 4. The AI will generate and display the appropriate response.

+## Logging

+This application includes a logging feature that records all user inputs and AI responses.
+The log file is created in the same directory as the application, with the filename format `chat_log_YYYYMMDD.log`, where YYYYMMDD represents the current date.

+Each log entry includes a timestamp, followed by either the user's input or the AI's response.
+This feature allows you to review past conversations and track the AI's performance over time.

 ## Environment Variables

 This project uses dotenv for environment variable management.
 Create a `.env` file in the root directory and add the following variables: